 As part of the EBRD’s response to the refugee crisis, we are helping enterprises led by refugees in Jordan to access finance, advice and vocational training.Expand to read more

+In 2017, two training courses were carried out in Jordan to provide core entrepreneurial skills for mixed groups of Jordanian and Syrian women looking to start a business.
 We are also supporting entrepreneurs who wish to establish businesses.
 And we are working with business organisations and non-governmental organisations, enabling them to provide more robust services in their local communities, and building the resilience of the private sector.

 Helping a refugee-driven business in Jordan target new markets